lat1992/nuxt-vuetify-template/README.md

+# Nuxt Vuetify Template

+A template to bootstrap a new SSR front project easily.
-# Nuxt 3 Minimal Starter
+- Nuxt 3

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+- Vuetify 3
+- i18n
+- Always up to date

 ## Setup